 The degree will be offered in a modular format.
 Students will require two years to complete their coursework and at least one year to write their projects.
 The program involves five aspects:

 1. Pre-Residency Prep, extensive reading, assignments and papers prior to the on-campus one week intensives

 2. Residence – five days of intensives three times annually to complete 32 credit hours.
 Classes will be held Monday to Friday 9 am to 12 pm and 1:30-4:30 or any other workable combinations thereof.

 3. Post Residency Follow-up, the implementation phase in which learning from the readings and the intensives will be combined in a major project in solution to a specific church/ministry problem.
 Students cannot advance to the next phase until they have successfully completed the post-residence project.

 4. Online chats, discussion boards, group projects, blogs and Zoom meetings will constitute parts of the delivery process

 5. Four hours of work to complete the writing aspect of the requirements during the final year of the three-year program.

 Doctor of Ministry Project

 Each project proposal will be carefully reviewed, discussed, and clarified (in group sessions and individually), so that the most appropriate and efficient methods and mechanisms might be fully identified and secured for its successful completion.
-Candidates are required to maintain close contact and regular communication with their project advisors.
+Candidates will be required to maintain close contact and regular communication with their project advisors.